Commitment, Passion, Justice For You

 Negligence and/or Recklessness of Drivers

-Drivers of cars and trucks can commit negligence is countless ways.
+Drivers of cars and trucks can commit negligence in countless ways.
 As previously stated, negligence is defined as the breach of the duty of care owed to other people who are using public roads.
 A violation of state and local traffic laws can also be interpreted as a form of negligence.
 It would probably be negligent, for example for a driver to run a red light or stop sign, to drive at a speed that exceeds the speed limit, or to drift between lanes on the highway or even into a designated bicycle lane.
-It is likely negligence to follow to closely, to fail to pay attention, or to fail to yield to another vehicle or bicycle on the road where appropriate.
+It is likely negligence to follow to close, to fail to pay attention or to fail to yield to another vehicle or bicycle on the road where appropriate.

 Clearly, every case contains specific facts that will lead a judge or jury to a determination of whether negligence occurred.
 Cases involving violations of traffic laws are usually easier to decide than other cases where the alleged negligence is a breach of the duty of care only.
 Where the plaintiff cyclist has presented a convincing case of negligence on the part of the driver, the defendant driver then has the opportunity to show that the cyclist was fully or partially at fault for the accident.

 If a cyclist has engaged in conduct that is at least partly the cause of the accident, this determination will have a significant influence on the outcome of the case.
 Because California is a comparative negligence state, the court will determine the extent to which the driver and the cyclist were negligent and then award damages accordingly.
 This means that if the driver is 60% negligent, he or she would likely be responsible for 60% of the resulting damages.

 Cyclists can do many things to contribute to an accident.
 Examples of such conduct might include swerving the bicycle into traffic, riding the bicycle the wrong way in traffic, or doing something else to make the accident more likely to happen.